VirtoCommerce/vc-module-native-payment-methods/docs/working-guide.md

-# Starting with non-integrative payment methdos
-When module is intalled, you can find a corresponding menu item
+# Getting Started
+Once you have installed the module, you will see the relevant menu item under the *...More* section:

 ![Menu item](media/01-main-menu.png)

-# Managing non-integrative payment methods
+# Managing Non-Integrative Payment Methods

-## Viewing
+## Viewing Payment Methods

-Click on the menu item opens a blade with a created non-integrative payment methods list.
-Click on a methods opens a details blade.
+Click on the menu item to open the screen with the non-integrative payment method list.
+To see the details, click the method in question:

 ![List](media/02-list.png)

-## Creating
+## Creating New Payment Methods

-Click on the Add menu item above the list opens a blade for creating a payment method.
-Here you should provide values for the requireed fields Name and Code.
-Aslo by desire you can provide a description and change payment method logo by click on a widget below.
-Note that the code cannot be changed after the method is created, and codes must be unique not only among other non-integrative payment methods but amoung all payment methods existing in the system.
-Other payment methods can be found in the Store settings.
+Click the *Add* menu item above the list to open the *New Payment Method* screen.
+Here, you need to provide values for the required fields, *Name* and *Code*.
+Optionally, you can also provide a description and change the payment method logo by clicking the widget in the bottom part of the screen.

+> Note: The code cannot be changed after the method has been created.
+Any code must be unique not only among other non-integrative payment methods, but also amoung all payment methods that exist in the system.

+> Tip: You can find other payment methods in the store settings.

-Logo and description provide default values of a payment method and can be overriden with different values for each store.
+Both the *Logo* widget and the *Description* text box provide default values of a payment method and can be overriden with different values for each store.

-Enable switch controls avaliability of the created method for stores: only the methods with the turned on switch will be available for stores.
+The *Enable* toggle makes the payment method in question available for stores only when it is on.

 ![Creating](media/03-creating.png)

-## Deleting
+## Deleting Payment Methods

-Cheking at least one payment method in the list makes Delete button active.
-Click on it deletes selected methods.
+Selecting at least one payment method in the list makes the *Delete* button active.
+Click it to remove the selected method(s):

 ![Deleting](media/04-deleting.png)

-## Editing
+## Editing Payment Methods

-You can edit payment method by click on it in the list.
-Editing process is the same as the creating exept that the Code cannot be cahnged.
+You can edit any payment method by clicking it in the list.
+The editing process is the same as when you create a new methopd, except that the *Code* value cannot be changed.

-# Using of non-integrative payment methods
+# Using Payment Methods

-## Managing for stores
+## Managing for Stores

-All non-integrative payment methods with active Enabled setting are avaliable for all stores.
+All non-integrative payment methods with the *Enabled* toggle on become avaliable for all stores:

 ![Store list](media/05-store-list.png)

-Managing of all kinds of payment methods is the same.
-You can enable a method for a store, switch partial payments setting, change logo and description (it will override default values).
+Managing all kinds of payment methods is basically the same.
+You can enable a method for a store, switch partial payment setting, and change logo and description, which will override the default values:

 ![Store method managing](media/06-store-method-edit.png)

 ## Getting via Experience API

-All enabled for store payment methods are available in the shopping cart no metter what kind of the method is.
+All e-payment methods that are active for stores are also available in the shopping cart, no matter what kind of a method it is.
+Here is how the XAPI to get such methods looks like:

 ![Getting via XApi](media/07-xapi.png)